Jermaine Washington

 Profile

-After three years in Spain, he moved to Sydney, Australia for two years to work in an office focusing on residential and commercial design (Mark Hurcum Design Practice).
+After three years in Spain, Jermaine moved to Sydney, Australia, where for the next two years he would work as a project manager in an oPice focusing on residential and commercial design (Mark Hurcum Design Practice) where he learned design in practice.

-Later, along with a fellow colleague, he opened his own design practice, Regarding Architecture, which specializes in adaptive reuse projects in the City of Birmingham, Alabama.
+After two years, along with a fellow colleague, he opened his own design firm, named Regarding Architecture, which specialized in adaptive reuse projects in the marginalized City of North Birmingham, Alabama.

-Jermaine is now a part of instructing the beginning design curriculum at Cal Poly San Luis Obispo.
+Jermaine is now a part of instructing the beginning design core curriculum in first and second foundational years, as well as, the 5th year design thesis teaching cohort, as well as upper division electives on mapping, race, and empathy at Cal Poly San Luis Obispo.

 Teaching Philosophy + Activities

-For me, there are two very distinct but similar facets of teaching.
-Of course one component is the teaching, but the other side in fact is learning.
-And it is this learning that I feel is at the heart of teaching.
-I often reiterate to students how important it is to never stop learning.
-For this learning is a life long affair and it is self- evident that students must become familiar with the different processes used in applying that learning.
+There are two very distinctive but similar facets of teaching.
+One component is instructing, but the other component is the learning.
+It is learning that I feel is at the heart of teaching.
+I iterate to students the importance of learning as an act in perpetuity.
+Learning is a lifelong affair, and it is self- evident that students become familiar with a variety of processes used in applying that learning to nature and the built environment.

-I can identify my own teaching philosophy by stressing the reflections of student concepts and making sure that the understanding of how their own processes inform the projects that I teach.
-‘It is the getting there’ that I am searching for and the knowledge gleaned from those actions and activities are the fruits of their achievement capabilities.
+I identify my own teaching philosophy by stressing reflections of concepts and an understanding of how process informs projects that link to people, place, things.
+‘It is the getting there’ that I am searching for and the knowledge gleaned from those actions and activities as the fruits of success.

-Understanding how our ideas change within any process is a valuable part of the education we offer as instructors.
-This ties into the manner that students need to recognize and appreciate the development of themselves and of their own ideas through the varying media typologies, design concepts and gestures.
+Understanding how ideas change our environment within any process is a valuable part of the education that we offer as instructors.
+This aligns with the manner in which students need to recognize and appreciate the growth and development of themselves and of their own ideas through the varying media typologies, design concepts, methodologies, and gestures.

-For those of us involved in this particular type of academia, learning demands an iterative process in which skill is developed over time through repetition and practice.
+For those involved in academia, learning involves skills developed over time through repetition and practice.
 Trying and failing, sometimes dividing and conquering, but always repeating is the only path between where you are now and where you would like to be in the future.

-Thus far in my career, my teaching direction has focused on two divergent modules.
-One module, I implore to using smaller modeling and/or drawing exercises that allow for timely exploration and risk taking, along with the acceptation and/or rejection of numerous ideas and opportunities.
-In the second module I use a singular, more inclusive studio design problem for about three quarters of the scheduled term.
-This assists in allowing students to focus their skill set on transferring their ideas back and forth from their minds to their hands, through varying sets of apparatus, across different media types and different mindsets.
+My career, my teaching directions has focus on two divergent modules of race and the built environment in order to shed light on these obscurities.
+I implore physical modeling and drawing exercises that allow for exploration, discovery and risk taking, along with the expectation and/or rejection of numerous ideas and opportunities.
+I also use singular, more inclusive studio design problems to assist a focus on skill sets transferable to life outside academics.
+With minds on your hands, and through varying sets of apparatus, across different media types and different mindsets, learning environments rife with possibility.

-I also like to use students’ time to explore ideas and possibilities for design tools.
-As instructors, we come from different backgrounds and it is essential that we share the breadth of knowledge that we possess from various experiences to our own cohort of students.
-Design tools are always hypotheses that will differ in our environment and therefore should always be explored in terms of affordability, functionality, tectonics, etc. Always striving to redesign, always improving and attempting to make better and ALWAYS learning something new, no matter what the topic.
+By exploring ideas and possibilities for design tools, we share the breadth of knowledge that possess various forms of experience to our cohort of students.
+Design tools are always a provocation of difference in our environments and therefore should always be explored in affordability, functionality, tectonics, etc. Always striving to redesign, always improving upon and ALWAYS learning something new, no matter what the topic.

-My teaching philosophy stands as this - I enjoy being the creative facilitator within a creative learning environment and of all the nuances and complexities that arise from this unceasing and engaging ecosystem of education.
-I believe it is within this framework that students can then shape their own experiences through their own eyes and then ultimately teach themselves.
-Allowing them to continue the cyclical process of learning and fostering growth and knowledge for all of us who have a stake in both this constructed and natural climate.
+My philosophy stands as being the creative facilitator within a creative learning environment and of all the nuances and complexities that arise from this engagement of the ecosystem of education.
+I believe it is within this framework that students can then shape their own experiences through their own eyes and ultimately teach themselves how to provide positivity within our environments and on our planet.
+This cyclical process of learning and fostering growth and knowledge for us all who have a stake in both the constructed and natural climate of our environs.

 Experience